erfianugrah/video-resizer/docs/features/404-retry-mechanism.md

 # 404 Retry Mechanism

-*Last Updated: June 10, 2025*

 ## Overview

-The 404 retry mechanism provides a clean, consolidated approach for handling "not found" errors from Cloudflare's cdn-cgi/media transformation proxy.
-When the transformation service returns a 404, the system automatically attempts to find the video from alternative sources using the Origins system.
+The 404 retry mechanism handles "not found" errors from Cloudflare's cdn-cgi/media transformation proxy.
+When the transformation service returns a 404, the system automatically attempts to find the video from alternative sources.

 ## Key Components